Newest Painting “Absolute: Position” Discusses Situations of Life & Relations

 [Process Video & Full Image Gallery Below Article]

 Metaphorically speaking, this piece is about positional relations and time.
-Each visual element is an individual while also having a direct partner.
-Further more, each set of partners exist in a larger grouping of context.
+Every visual element is given space to be both an independent identity while also having a direct partner.
+Each set of partners belong to a larger grouping.
 A single leaf for example, belongs to a mirror opposite while also belonging to the group of leaves that may or may not have once belonged to the branch of the same species.
 One might assume that given enough time without a source of nutrients, those green leaves will curl and start to brown (as they surely did during the painting process).
 Remaining thorough in oppositional forces, one might also assume that with a little more time the chamomile sprig may eventually grow to reach the branch.
 This notion of time was originally explored in Absolute: Time, the sister painting to this piece.
 You can read about it here.

 Absolute: Position is painted on a reclaimed antique mahogany end table top.
 This particular type of tilt-top table is called a pie crust table, due to the raised edge resembling the crimped edge of a pie.
 These tables have been around for a couple hundred years as their pedestal base and collapsible top was ideal for easy storage.
 During the early 20th century its size proved to be perfect for holding telephones, lamps, or table top games.
 Naturally this secured it again as a staple in most households.